 The London Mayor notes in his foreword to the London Plan that the affordable housing market is in crisis.
 Whilst claiming a record number of affordable housing ‘starts’ (116,000 homes from 2015-16 to 2022-23), completions are significantly behind this (63,817 affordable homes completed from 2015-16 to 2022-23).

-Under the new Government, the new NPPF (2024) (at CD XX) continues the theme in placing absolute priority in affordable housing delivery with a focus on more social rent.
+Under the new Government, the new NPPF (2024) (at CDC.1) continues the theme in placing absolute priority in affordable housing delivery with a focus on more social rent.
 In the Deputy Prime Minister’s Press Release (30th September 2024), it was states that that “under proposed changes to the National Planning Policy Framework, London needs to build around 80,000 new homes per year – a record and ambitious number for the city at over double the current average number of homes built a year in the capital.”

 Adopted policy in both the London Plan and the Local Plan promotes the delivery of housing.
 The Order Scheme would make the best use of a well-connected site in Sutton Town Centre in line with strategic policies in both the London Plan and Local Plan which advocate this approach.
 By virtue of the delivery of 282 new homes (including 140 new affordable homes), the Order Scheme would assist to address objectively assessed need for new housing and new affordable housing in Sutton and its Town Centre and would therefore satisfy the ambitions of policy at the local and strategic level.

-The principle of the proposed development was considered acceptable by the Officer in the Planning Committee Report (at CDXX), in accordance with London Plan Policy H1, and LBS Local Plan Policy 6 and 8.
+The principle of the proposed development was considered acceptable by the Officer in the Planning Committee Report (at CDB.13), in accordance with London Plan Policy H1, and LBS Local Plan Policy 6 and 8.

 Land Use